vitalab/vitalab.github.io/deep-learning/_posts/2018-08-10-neural-processes.md

 ### Gaussian Processes and Neural Processes

 Alternative to NN to perform regression tasks : stochastic process where inference is conditioned on some observations (ex: image pixels).
-They rely on a gaussian approximation of parameters distributions.
+They rely on a Gaussian approximation of parameters distributions.

 They can represent as many functions as observations and thus capture uncertainty over predictions.
-Fast to train but computationnaly costly at test time, especially with many context points.
+They are fast to train but computationnaly costly at test time, especially with many context points.

 Here the idea is to construct a model that :